jacob-g/html-to-shopify-rich-text-serialization/README.md

-A simple function to convert HTML into the JSON format that the JSON format that Shopify rich text metaobject field expects.
+A simple function to convert HTML into the JSON format that the Shopify rich text metaobject field expects.

 ## Usage
 To use this project, simply import the function: